dhis2/dhis2-docs/src/sysadmin/audit.md

 ## Single Audit table { #audit_table }

-All audit entries, excepts the ones related to tracked entities, will be saved into one single table named `audit`
+All audit entries, except the ones related to tracked entities, will be saved into one single table named `audit`

 | Column     | Type                        | Description |
 |------------|-----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|